Get

 Cat overpopulation in shelters and homelessness is a real problem.
 It’s a good idea to have your cat spayed or neutered as soon as possible to prevent unwanted litters of kittens, especially if you don’t have the means to take care of kittens.

 Spaying and neutering can also help prevent or reduce unwanted behaviors such as spraying, urine marking, increased vocalization by females during heat cycles, and it can even prevent certain cancers from affecting your cat.
-Speak to your vet about the benefits and the best time to spay or neuter your cat.
+Speak to a vet about the benefits and the best time to spay or neuter your cat.

 cat sleeping after neuter operation